Chart Color Schemes

 Cranbrook has shown very soft population growth performance across periods assessed by AreaSearch

-Cranbrook's population was 5,844 people as of the 2021 Census.
-By Nov 2025, it is estimated to be around 6,082, reflecting a growth of 238 people (4.1%) since the census.
-This increase is inferred from ABS's estimated resident population of 6,075 as of June 2024 and an additional 7 validated new addresses since the Census date.
-Cranbrook's population density stands at 1,810 persons per square kilometer, above national averages assessed by AreaSearch.
-Since the census, Cranbrook has grown at a rate of 4.1%, positioning it within 2.8 percentage points of its SA4 region (6.9%).
-Overseas migration contributed approximately 81.8% of overall population gains during recent periods.
+Cranbrook's population is around 6,082 as of November 2025.
+This reflects an increase of 238 people since the 2021 Census, which reported a population of 5,844 people.
+The change is inferred from the estimated resident population of 6,075 from the ABS as of June 2024 and an additional 7 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,810 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Cranbrook's growth rate of 4.1% since the census positions it within 2.8 percentage points of the SA4 region (6.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 81.8% of overall population gains during recent periods.

-For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 and based on 2022 data are applied for each age cohort.
-According to projections, the area's population is expected to decline by 389 persons by 2041, but specific age cohorts like the 25 to 34 group are projected to grow, with an increase of 132 people anticipated in this age group over this period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering the projected demographic shifts, over this period, projections indicate a decline in overall population by 389 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to grow by 132 people.

 Frequently Asked Questions - Population